Antisemitism in France: 2006 murder of Ilan Halimi

 Ilan Halimi was a young Frenchman of Moroccan Jewish ancestry living in Paris with his mother and his two sisters.
 On 21 January 2006, Halimi was kidnapped by a group calling itself the Gang of Barbarians.
 The kidnappers, believing that all Jews are rich, repeatedly contacted the victim's family of modest means demanding very large sums of money.

 After three weeks and no success in finding the captors, the family and the police stopped receiving messages from the captors.
 Halimi, severely tortured, burned over more than 80% of his body, was dumped unclothed and barely alive by the side of a road in Sainte-Geneviève-Des-Bois on 13 February 2006.
 He was found by a passerby who immediately called for an ambulance, but Halimi died from his injuries on the way to the hospital.

 The French police were heavily criticized because they initially believed that antisemitism was not a factor in the crime.
 The case drew national and international attention as an example of antisemitism in France.

 2012 Jewish day school shooting

 The Ozar Hatorah school in Toulouse is part of a national chain of at least twenty Jewish schools throughout France.
 It educates children of primarily Sephardic, Middle Eastern and North African descent, who with their parents have made up the majority of Jewish immigrants to France since the late 20th century.
-The school is a middle and secondary school, with most children between the ages of 11 to 17.
+The school is a middle and secondary school, with most children between the ages of 11 and 17.